 4. Search results formats change

-Not only that, we used to be amazed about Universal Search results which blends various verticals (news, images, videos, etc) when it was released and immediately thought of strategies on how to leverage our sites towards this feature.
+Not only that, we used to be amazed about Universal Search results, which blend various verticals (news, images, videos, etc.) when it was released and immediately thought of strategies on how to leverage our sites towards this feature.
 But as years go by, how search results are displayed have also changed: knowledge graph, featured snippets and structured data have been introduced and prompted SEOs to draft a new set of recommendations to adopt these new features.

 5. It takes time to see results

-SEO, unlike PPC campaigns which can get activated and see results within a few minutes and tested by trial and error in a short period of time, is less straightforward about results.
+Unlike SEM campaigns that can get activated and see results immediately, SEO is less straightforward about results.
 You can implement one or more recommendations and won’t know for sure if it yields desired results instantly.
-There are other factors in play — competition, search algorithm changes, and limitations on how we implement our recommendations — page layout doesn’t accommodate longer content, client does not intend to migrate old content to new site, and so on.
-That is why it’s sometimes difficult to estimate how much SEO costs especially when others claim they can do the job at a fraction of your price.
-Achieving such desired result is not necessarily an end to an SEO effort, it just means the tactic works and should be cultivated further, something that deserves another round of convincing to a client that SEO is an on going activity and not a one-off campaign.
+There are other factors in play — competition, search algorithm changes, and limitations on how we implement our recommendations — page layout doesn’t accommodate longer content, client does not intend to migrate old content to the new site, and so on.
+That is why it’s sometimes difficult to estimate how much SEO costs, especially when others claim they can do the job at a fraction of your price.
+Achieving such a desired result is not necessarily an end to an SEO effort.
+It just means the tactic works and should be cultivated further, something that deserves another round of convincing to a client that SEO is an ongoing activity and not a one-off campaign.

 6. Other people with less SEO understanding are involved

-So if people not working on SEO on a daily basis gets into the team and injects a nugget of information that may be outdated, it can be a recipe for an endless debate.
+So if people not working on SEO every day gets into the team and injects a nugget of information that may be outdated, it can be a recipe for an endless debate.

-I treat SEO work as like a detective’s job.
+I treat SEO work as a detective’s job.
 Identify what’s wrong and why it’s going.
-Set a hypothesis and draft a number of possible solutions to solve the problem.
-But while it’s an exciting job to do, it is tough to do it because of factors that are sometimes beyond our abilities: clients have the final say on budgets and priorities, some colleagues just don’t get it, and of course, search engine behavior has been changing to address user needs and adopt to emerging technologies.
+Set a hypothesis and draft several possible solutions to solve the problem.
+But while it’s an exciting job to do, it is tough to do SEO.
+That’s due to factors that are sometimes beyond our abilities.
+Clients often have the final say on budgets and priorities, some colleagues just don’t get it, and of course, search engine behavior has been changing to address user needs and adapt to emerging technologies.